danforth-restorative/danforth-restorative.com/content/blog/2020-07-22-nonviolent-communication.md

 An important premise underlying nonviolent communication is that it's our thinking that causes our emotions, not external events.
 Other people's words or behavior may very well be the stimulus for our feelings, but they are never the cause.

-In nonviolent communication, part of identifying our feelings discovering which need of ours is related to that emotion.

 ### Needs

+In nonviolent communication, part of understanding our feelings is identifying which needs of ours are related to those feelings.

-Dr. Rosenberg developed a list of what he determines to be [funadmental human needs](https://www.nycnvc.org/feelings/), based on [the work of Max-Neef](http://www.daghammarskjold.se/wp-content/uploads/1989/05/89_1.pdf), a Chilean economist who determined that the best way to measure an economy based on whether it's meeting fundamental human needs or not.
+Dr. Rosenberg developed a list of what he determined to be [funadmental human needs](https://www.nycnvc.org/feelings/), based on [the work of Max-Neef](http://www.daghammarskjold.se/wp-content/uploads/1989/05/89_1.pdf), a Chilean economist who determined that the best way to measure an economy based on whether it's meeting the needs of its people or not.

 #### [Needs Inventory](https://www.cnvc.org/training/resource/needs-inventory)